CitylifeSim/CitylifeSim.github.io/README.md

 * Run the CityEnv.exe
   * Please check [AirSim guide](https://microsoft.github.io/AirSim/settings/) on how to move around in the enviroment in different modes(ComputerVision, Car, Multirotor)
   * Modify the settings.json in Documents\AirSim based on your needs.
+(Use ComputerVision mode in the setting.json for cctv mode)
+  * **ComputerVision** mode in the setting.json for testing cctv camera mode, **Car** mode in the setting.json for car camera mode, **Multirotor** mode in the setting for drome cam mode

 * Prepare pedestrians scenarios
   * Put the scenario csv file in the \CityLifeSim\WindowsNoEditor\CityEnv\Saved folder

-* Run the pedestrian scenarios simluation
+* Run the pedestrian scenarios simluation (CAM_MODE: cctv, car, drone)
  ```bash
   $ python run_scenario.py --ped_scenario <SCENARIO_FILE_NAME> --cam_mode <CAM_MODE> --recording
  ```